Chess Board

 With the drawers done, I applied finish and then glued in the inserts (making sure I didn’t mix them up).
 I used super glue to hold the inserts in place in the drawers, adding some weights to hold them down in the corners as they wobbled just a tiny bit.

 Oh yeah, I almost forgot about the drawer knobs.
 I didn’t want any metal fasteners for this build, and that included the knobs.
-I found a few knobs on Lowe’s website that sort went with what I had in mind.
+I found a few knobs on Lowe’s website that sort of went with what I had in mind.

 With these shapes in mind, I had an idea on how to make something similar.
 I tried to draw it up in Sketchup, but I was having difficulties in getting things to work.
 I was sure what I wanted to do would work, so I just went forward and hoped for the best.